systeminit/coding-assessment-sde3/README.md

 async web framework for Rust that you prefer.
 Store the list of messages in memory.
 Please add tests for each endpoint of your backend.

-We want you to also include a README, that tells us how to run your application, and how to run your tests.
+We want you to also include a README.
+In your README, include:
+* How to run your application
+* How to run your tests
+* Overview of your approach
+* Brief(!) assessment of strengths and weaknesses
+* What you would do if you had more time

 When you've finished, create a repository on Github and send us the link.
 If you prefer to keep it private, you can add `adamhjk`, `britmyerss`, `fnichol`, and `mahirl` as collaborators.